A Little Space to Breathe... - 5/29/2021

 With a new degree as a nurse, perhaps my greatest accomplishment thus far in my life, I applied and was hired as a barback in what was no doubt my lowest moment in my working life.
 I spent the next two months taking out trash, washing dishes, and stocking beer.
 Having started my business the previous summer, completed my first two tours, and paid for nearly four years of college, money was tight to say the least.
 I took two steps back not only in industry, but in job title within that industry.
 Some saw it as admirable to do what was needed; I was humiliated to my core.

 So that’s where I’m at in life!
 Because of my slacking off, this entry has far too much length and far too little detail.
-I promise to make a sincere effort to reverse those qualities in the future.

 PS – I have to take one moment to direct everyone’s attention and all of my gratitude to the faculty and staff of Austin Community College’s Nursing Department.
 If I named one name, I would be a fool for not naming all of them.
 From the Professors and Clinical Instructors to the Administrators and Directors to the secretaries and custodians; you all changed my life for the better.
 You helped turn me from a confused child into a confident and knowledgeable adult who now has the skills to not only improve the lives of my patients, but my community as a whole.
 From the bottom of my heart, THANK YOU ALL, and I couldn’t have done it without you.